 For example, if you are a handmade bracelet company with an Instagram account, you might thrive on posting progress pictures of your homemade bracelets.
 Platforms that you post on in real time might not be the best candidates for full automation, but there is still room to tighten up your strategy.

-Action item: Take notes on what parts of each platform’s strategy you want to automate.
+Action item: Take notes on which parts of each platform’s strategy you want to automate.

 Step 2: Determine what you want to automate

 - Post scheduling: Social media marketing automation is most well-known for automating posts.
 Social automation tools help you schedule posts well in advance so you don’t have to post them manually.

-- Analytics reports: If you’re monitoring the results of your social campaigns (you should be!), you can automate analytics reports to share with your team to save yourself time compiling all the numbers.
+- Analytics reports: If you’re monitoring the results of your social campaigns (which you should be!), you can automate analytics reports to share with your team to save yourself time compiling all the numbers.

 In most cases, you’ll want to take full advantage of all the automation options to free up as much of your time as possible.

-Action item: Determine what processes you want to automate.
+Action item: Determine which processes you want to automate.

 Step 3: Research social media marketing automation tools

-After you decide what processes you want to automate, you can start researching social media automation tools.
+After you decide which processes you want to automate, you can start researching social media automation tools.
 You’ll want to find a tool within your budget that integrates with all the social platforms you use.
 Not only that, but you’ll want to make sure that it supports all the automation strategies you plan to use.

 Action items: Make a list of your top two social media automation tools.

-Step 4: Look at previous content to determine optimum times to post
+Step 4: Look at previous content to determine optimal times to post

 Action item: Note the times of day when your posts get the most engagement on each platform.

-Step 5: Determine what content formats get the most engagement
+Step 5: Determine which content formats get the most engagement